 Editor's note: This clause describes high-level procedures and information flows for the solution.

+6.31.2.1 Delivery method switching with the same SMF for PDU session and MBS session

 To support delivery mode switching for an MBS session, the UE or network requested PDU Session Modification procedures as specified in TS 23.502 [8] clause 4.3.3 can be reused, with the enhancements to the NFs for triggering and handling the delivery mode switching of an MBS session associated with the PDU session.
 Taking the procedures for non-roaming and roaming with local breakout scenarios as an example (see TS 23.502 [8] clause 4.3.3.2), the enhancements are as follows: